jerome-trc/biomorph/ATTRIB.md

 Autocannon and Heavy Battle Rifle HUD sprites are courtesy of ZDoom forum user Sonik.o.fan.

+Hand Cannon sprites are courtesy of Realm667 user Mor'ladim, id Software, and Legend of the Monster Hunter.

 Incursion Shotgun HUD sprites are courtesy of ZDoom forum user Mike12 (redrawn and centered Shadow Warrior Riot Gun sprites.
 Shadow Warrior, the Riot Gun, and its original sprites are the sole copyright of 3D Realms).

 Salvo Launcher sprites are courtesy of ZDoom forum user LossForWords, alongside zrrion the insect, id Software LLC, and Apogee Entertainment.